abhijitpaul0212/BlogVerse/README.md

 1. Create infrastructure in such a way that any user can create their blog.
 2. Allow user to use different type of formatting for text
-3. Your web application should allow user to generate a link for every blog created at your application so that user can showcase their blog to real world.
+3. Your web application should allow user to generate a link for every blog created at your application so that user can showcase their blog to real world
 Technology:
 • Python (Flask)
 • Database (NoSQL)